cyverse/irods-adm/coding-standards-bash.md

 ### Arrays

 __TODO review the following in a browser__
-__TODO capitalize Bash, Awk, and Python__

-Use a bash array as an array or list of integers or strings, and use an associative array as map of integers or strings, but do not use either of them to mimic more complex data structures.
-Instead consider using another scripting language such as awk or python.
+Use a Bash array for an array or list of integers or strings, and use an associative array for map of integers or strings, but do not use either of them to mimic more complex data structures.
+Instead consider using another scripting language such as Awk or Python.

 ### Iterating over Command Output